tprochazka/gradle-toml-dependencies-migration-script/README.md

   - Allows converting classic dependency with included version variable into plain form (useful for Kotlin conversion).

 ## Requirements
- - Gradle 6.9 with TOML support.
+ - Gradle 7.0+ with [centralized dependency](https://docs.gradle.org/7.0/release-notes.html#centralized-versions) support.
 The script itself will work on Gradle 6.7+, but you need at least 6.9 to use the central dependencies mechanism.
  - You need to have dependency declaration in this format: `"com.squareup.okhttp3:okhttp:1.0.0"` or with some variable like `"com.squareup.okhttp3:okhttp:${rootProject.ext.okhttpLibVersion}"`, different declaration format are not supported.

 ## Usage